An action-mystery, set in breezy Florida,

 Ben Callison and his family’s latest camping trip takes a strange and sinister twist when they meet a myeterious Indian where they elect to pitch their tent.
 The Seminole warns Ben he’s camped in a place that evil calls …

 A story of a woman’s betrayal and her struggle for emotional independence – and the place, the people, the mystique that helped her.
 In September on Echo Creek, a single ethical concession by Gaylynn Nelson, coerced by her fiancé, forces her on a trip, igniting a dizzying series of events.
 Her “vacation” changes the lives of friends and family in her Manhattan home and in the mountains of rural North Carolina.
-A character driven novel, September on Echo Creek tells how an affluent socialite is confronted by her conscience and life style in this story of cultural clash and betrayal.
-During a thirty-day period she is forced to accept that her future is threatened by those who profess love for her, not an acknowledged adversary.
+A character-driven novel, September on Echo Creek tells how an affluent socialite is confronted by her conscience and lifestyle in this story of culture clash and betrayal.
+During a thirty-day period, she is forced to accept that her future is threatened by those who profess love for her, not an acknowledged adversary.
 With the help of friends, old and new, Gaylynn faces redefining who she is – and survives an attempt on her life.